 For compression, the gusset plate code check requires that Whitmore Section be viewed as an equivalent column.
 The width of the column is merely the width of the Whitmore section as discussed above.
 However, the compression checks also require an equivalent unbraced length KL for buckling checks.
-Currently the unbraced length used for the gusset compression checks is the unbraced length at the center of the Whitmore section ( $L_2$ as shown in the image below).
+Currently the unbraced length used for the gusset compression checks is the unbraced length at the center of the Whitmore section (L_2 as shown in the image below).

-The K value used for the Gusset plate is assumed to be 0.50 for gussets that are supported along two edges and 1.2 for gussets supported along only one edge (i.e. Chevron brace configurations).
+The K value used for the Gusset plate is assumed to be 0.50 for gussets that are supported along two edges and 1.2 for gussets supported along only one edge.
+K = 0.65 is used for a Chevron brace configuration.